 A new carpet will give you clean slate flooring without pet soiling and the associated pet odor.

-In case you’re moving to a rented home, you might not have the lee-way to replace the carpeting as per your lease agreement.
-You should contact your landlord to re-carpet the affected areas before moving in, especially when thorough cleaning does not suffice to get rid of the pet odor.
+If you’re moving to a rented home, you might not have the leeway to replace the carpeting as per your lease agreement.
+You should contact your landlord to re-carpet the affected areas before moving in, especially when thorough cleaning does not suffice to eliminate the pet odor.

 Cleaning The Furniture